 Where a misdiagnosis results from a GP failing to reasonably recognise symptoms of the disease; failing to act on information regarding medical history provided by the patient; or failing to refer to a specialist, there may be grounds for a cancer misdiagnosis claim to be made, with assistance from a medical negligence solicitor.

 “Firstly, it is notable that 9% of the GPs involved in the research did not fully appreciate the link between a family history of prostate cancer and an increased risk of a man developing the disease.
 If a GP lacks this understanding they may misdiagnose a patient that has the disease, with devastating effects for the patient’s prognosis.

 “However, men must themselves take responsibility for their own health and actively investigate their family’s medical history to determine whether any male relatives have suffered from prostate cancer, or any other condition with genetic links for that matter.
 They can then take this information to their GP who can advise them accordingly.”

 If you have presented to your GP with symptoms and are not satisfied with their investigations or conclusions, whether relating to what you think might be cancer or some other condition, you are within your rights to seek a second opinion.
-It is also acceptable, and indeed recommended, to question your GP on why they have reached one conclusion or diagnosis and not another.
-Such questioning can often either give you confidence that their assessment and opinion is accurate, or identify the need to seek a second opinion if not.
+It is also acceptable and indeed recommended, to question your GP on why they have reached one conclusion or diagnosis and not another.
+Such questioning can often either give you confidence that their assessment and opinion are accurate, or identify the need to seek a second opinion if not.